 All too often, we see only the immediate and obvious competition in our own market niche, and rail against them as our primary obstacle to growth.
 All too often, this is folly, as the infighting does nothing to grow the primary market, and can be counter-productive as it can confuse the customers into inaction.
 This is yet another negative reinforcing system.
 We blind ourselves to the opportunity to work directly with other organizations in our general field to the benefit of our mutual customers, yet delivering extraordinary value to our customer is supposedly our goal.
 We are not just missing an opportunity; we are turning what was a promising opportunity into a self-defeating syndrome.

 Going back to the musical instrument market for a moment, are our true competitors the other manufacturers of musical instruments, all fighting for a piece of the $17 billion musical instrument market, or are we up against the companies in the $78 billion video game market?
 Where will we find more growth, grubbing for a larger piece of the $17 billion, or making a play for part of the $78 billion?
 We can re-arrange chairs on the patio all we want, trying to get the best view.
 Or we can explore beyond the backyard and make a play to get some of the beachfront property for ourselves.

 Here's the good news —

 What if the issues we are discussing are in fact tremendous opportunities, not insurmountable problems?

 Why are these apparent obstacles to growth actually favorable circumstances?
-Because the vast majority of our competitors will continue to think that these situations are indeed problems and treat them as such – ignoring them or applying short-sighted band-aids.
-Instead of following the herd down the traditional negative spirals, the Kasnitz Media Group capitalizes upon these conditions to the advantage of everyone involved, starting with our mutual customers.
+Because the vast majority of our competitors will continue to think that these issues are indeed problems and treat them as such.
+Instead of following the herd down the traditional negative spirals, we capitalize upon these conditions to the advantage of everyone involved, particularly our mutual customers.